310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

 **2020**
 {% bubble Midori smile %}
 Uwaah, thank you for doing all of this for me…!
-You even prepared a mascot-themed cake for me~♪
+You even prepared a mascot-themed cake for my birthday~♪
 {% endbubble %}

 **2021**